knpwrs/knpwrs.github.io/_posts/2016-03-24-using-lodash.md

 If you use it from a CDN, sure.
 But that's not the use case we're talking about here.
 We're talking about something which was unpublished from npm.
-When you install [Lodash] from npm there are a few ways you can grab only the functions so you don't bloat your build.
+When you install [Lodash] from npm there are a few ways you can grab only the functions you use so you don't bloat your build.
 Let's take a look.

 ## Option 1: Import / Require Sub-Modules